Bhart97/CDE-project/module/part b/README.md

 ## Working on the Cloud

-In this module, students will be working within the OCP private cloud network on ```Amazon Web Services``` and provision resources to host their created web page on a web server.
-Since this is a private network, a VPN is required for access to these resources.
-Additionally, the Amazon Linux AMI runs on CentOS which is similar to other Linux distributions you may be familiar with such as Ubuntu, but is regarded as more stable and secure in the professional IT world.
-Unexpected problems may occur and will require consulting online resources or other team members to resolve these issues.
+In this module, students will be working within the OCP private cloud network on ```Amazon Web Services``` and provision resources required for a web hosting service.
+You are required to have a secured connection between the VPC and your host machine using the provided VPN.

-Outlined below are two tracks: the basic and intermediate track.
-The basic track serves as an introductory lesson for beginners or as a refresher on cloud concepts within AWS.
-The intermediate track better represents what is expected from entry-level cloud practitioners and will introduce new concepts and challenges designed to prepare you.
+Outlined below are learning paths: the ```basic track``` and ```intermediate track```.
+The basic track serves as an introductory material for novices and as warm-up for those familiar with cloud concepts.
+The intermediate track is a better representation of what is expected from entry-level cloud practitioners and will introduce new concepts and challenges.

 ## Working on the Cloud: Console

-The basic track will focus on using the AWS console in order to create resources.
-Each student will individually create their own elastic compute (EC2) instances and manually install the required packages as well as moving objects from and to simple storage service (S3).
-Students will work together to discuss the implementations of an elastic load balancer (ELB) and verify that they have successfully created a working backend web server.

-Beginners should explore the console and understand its layout while those more familiar are recommended to use the [AWS CLI](https://aws.amazon.com/cli/).
+This learning path focuses on utilizing the AWS console to create cloud resources.
+Each student will be provisioning their own elastic compute (EC2) instance and the required packages as well as managing objects in the simple storage service (S3) without detailed instructions.
+References will be provided but it is expected that students can resolve any issues without much guidance.
+Those who are more familiar with cloud concepts are recommended to use the [AWS CLI](https://aws.amazon.com/cli/) for provisioning and managing resources.

 **1. Creating and Configuring a Compute Instance**

-Login with your AWS IAM account.
-Since your resources reside on a private cloud, you will need to use a VPN in have access within the network.
+Login with the provided AWS IAM account.

-Create a EC2 instance with the default settings along with the following configurations listed below.
-You can generate a new keypair or use a pre-existing one.
+Create an EC2 instance following configurations listed below and default settings otherwise.
 View the documentations on [initializing](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) and [launching](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) EC2 instances via AWS CLI:
 ```
 - Amazon Linux 2 AMI with t2.micro type
 - TODO: Security Group (port 22 and port 80 open)
 ```

-Verify the connection via SSH protocol with the appropriate keypair and then install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) on the VM.
-This will give permission for your EC2 instance to access the AWS console and perform command lines.
+Verify the connection via SSH protocol and then install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) on the EC2.
+This will give permission for your EC2 instance to access AWS tools.

 Troubleshooting:
 - You cannot SSH from your local machine to a private network without a VPN connection.
 - If your authorized key is not recognized, make sure to specify the entire path such as on Linux: ```~/.ssh/<authorized_key>```.

 **2. Connecting to Object Storage**
-Once you have installed AWS CLI onto your VM, you will be uploading / downloading from and to the designated S3 bucket.
-Review the related-documents on [uploading](https://docs.aws.amazon.com/cli/latest/reference/s3api/put-object.html) and [downloading](https://docs.aws.amazon.com/cli/latest/reference/s3api/get-object.html) to your S3 bucket before proceeding.
+Once you have installed AWS CLI onto your EC2, you will be transferring objects with the designated S3 bucket.
+Review the documents to use AWS CLI for [uploading](https://docs.aws.amazon.com/cli/latest/reference/s3api/put-object.html) and [downloading](https://docs.aws.amazon.com/cli/latest/reference/s3api/get-object.html) to your S3 bucket.

 On your EC2 instance, create a new file called <firstname_lastname>.txt.
 You will upload this file to your bucket and it should contain the following text:
 ```